 Other less common symptoms of MBD include:

 - Deformed jaws and limbs.
-This is caused by the weakening of the skeleton due to a lack of calcium.
+The weakening of the skeleton is due to a lack of calcium.

 - Temporary or localized paralysis.
 This occurs when a calcium deficiency impedes the nervous system and prevents it from transmitting messages across the body.

 - Cloacae prolapse.
 A calcium deficiency impairs the nervous system and causes dietary issues.

 You can manage MBD with at-home treatments if your tortoise’s appetite is unaffected.
 Give your tortoise more calcium.
 You can add calcium-rich foods to its meals like the following: